bluesentinelsec/my_engine/README.md

 # my_engine
-my_engine is a game engine written in Python. my_engine makes it easy to create levels and game entities.
+my_engine is a game engine written in Python.

+my_engine was created to learn about game programming.